Tikal: The Essential Mayan Site Lost in the Jungle

-Remained forgotten for many years, the site of Tikal, located in the natural park of the same name in the north of Guatemala is a must for adventurers passionate about nature and history.
-Indeed, listed as a UNESCO World Heritage Site, it is one of the few properties on the list to have been selected for both natural and cultural criteria.
-Tikal is above all the ancient capital of a Mayan kingdom which has radiated for several centuries on the Yucatan peninsula in southern Mexico.
+Forgotten for many years, the site of Tikal, located in the natural park of the same name in the north of Guatemala is a must for adventurers passionate about nature and history.
+Listed as a UNESCO World Heritage Site, it is one of the few properties on the list to have been selected for both natural and cultural criteria.
+Tikal is, above all, the ancient capital of a Mayan kingdom which has radiated for several centuries on the Yucatan peninsula in southern Mexico.

 The park is the refuge of many species of monkeys including howler monkeys: their cries do not go unnoticed among those of toucans, parrots and the more than 300 other species of tropical birds.
 More difficult to observe, jaguars and pumas also inhabit the surroundings.
 In the early morning, the forest awakens and is agitated little by little: an incredible and unmissable spectacle!

 But Tikal is not limited to its lush natural setting, it is one of the greatest sites known to date of the Mayan civilization.
-It is one of the oldest in America and extended mainly to Yucatán peninsula and contains a territory including the current southern part of Mexico, Guatemala, Belize as well as part of El Salvador and Honduras.
+It is one of the oldest in America, which extended mainly into the Yucatán peninsula and contained a territory including the current southern part of Mexico, Guatemala, Belize as well as part of El Salvador and Honduras.

-The beginnings of the construction of Tikal are poorly documented: the installation of the Mayans on the site dates back to 900 BC Geographically, Tikal fits into the region known as the Southern Lowlands, where with Palenque and Copán the development model was that of city-states during the classical period.
+The beginnings of the construction of Tikal are poorly documented: the settling of the Mayans on the site dates back to 900 BC.
+Geographically, Tikal fits into the region known as the Southern Lowlands, where along with Palenque and Copán, the development model was that of city-states during the classical period.
 The first buildings date back to the 4th century BC.
-They will continue over the years accompanying the prosperity of the city.
+Over the years the city prospered.

-Despite the lack of nearby water resources, the Mayans have managed to make the city livable through the construction of dams that concentrated the collected rain reserves.
+Despite the lack of nearby water resources, the Mayans managed to make the city livable through the construction of dams that concentrated the collected rain reserves.
 This extraordinary fact is to be underlined: a big city supplied only with water from the stored seasonal precipitation.
-The city had up to 10 tanks.
+The city had up to 10 tanks!
 Through an irrigation system the city relied on a very advanced agricultural system using certain techniques of intensive farming.
-The cultivation was done through partial clearing of the forest, the Mayans managed to create their own soils suitable for the cultivation of corn and beans.
+The cultivation was done through partial clearing of the forest: the Mayans managed to create their own soil suitable for the cultivation of corn and beans!

-During the classical period (250 AD to 900 AD) corresponding to the peak of the Mayan civilization, the region of the Southern Lowlands was not a unified political whole.
-Contrary to popular belief, the Mayan civilization was not an Empire but rested on city-states with more or less high conflictual relations between them.
-The prosperity of the cities is made and undone via the conquest of vassal cities and the alliance between different cities.
+During the classical period (250 AD to 900 AD), corresponding to the peak of the Mayan civilization, the region of the Southern Lowlands was not a unified political whole.
+Contrary to popular belief, the Mayan civilization was not an Empire but rested on city-states with more or less high conflict between them.

-In the 8th century (AD), Tikal experienced its peak.
-During this period, the city is the largest in the Maya world in all likelihood.
-It is a commercial crossroads, a large cultural and religious center.
+In the 8th century (AD), Tikal experienced the height of it’s prosperity.
+During this period, the city was the largest in the Maya world.
+A commercial crossroads, it was a large cultural and religious center.
 Tikal spreads over a large part of the region.
-It is the nerve center of the Maya civilization in the classical period.
+It was the heart center of the Maya civilization in the classical period.
 Tikal and Teotihuacan, the large metropolis located in the Mexico City valley, have ties to Tikal’s region.
 These exchanges are manifested in particular through architecture, ceramics and sculpture.

 At the end of the 7th century, a reversal of the situation: Calakmul is defeated by Tikal and begins its decline.
 The late classical period saw the resumption of the construction of buildings of great importance.
 The pyramids currently visible on the site were erected from this new era.
 Six in number, and going up to a height of more than 60 meters high, the erection of the pyramids was carried out on pre-existing structures dating from the ancient classical period.
 For the Mayans, the base of the pyramid served to highlight and give greater importance to the temple which is located at its top.
-Religious center which punctuates the whole of the life of the city, the temples rise above the common of mortals and symbolize the dialogue with the Gods.
+Religious centers which punctuated the whole of the life of the city, the temples rose above the common life of mortals and symbolized a dialogue with the Gods.
 Their architecture is based on limestone which was extracted in the surroundings.
-The quarries were then waterproofed to make them reservoirs.
+The quarries were then waterproofed to make reservoirs.

 The city is organized by a large central square around which are located temples I and II, the northern and central acropolis.
 Close to it are the royal palaces and buildings with administrative functions.
-Seven ball game lessons, a ritual sport practiced throughout Mesoamerica, have also been updated.
+Seven ball game courts, a ritual sport practiced throughout Mesoamerica, were added at this time.
 The complexes in the center of the city are connected by roadways which allowed circulation during the rainy season and also the collection of water.